How To Write a Business Plan for a Loan That Gets Approved

 Then, list your main offerings.
 Highlight key features and benefits for each one.
 Keep it simple but specific.
 Show that your products or services solve real problems and provide value.

-If your offerings have a future roadmap — like new features, seasonal products, or additional services — include it.
+If your offerings have a future roadmap (like new features, seasonal products, or additional services), include it.
+Lenders also want to understand your product lifecycle and how you plan to evolve your offerings over time.
 This information helps demonstrate long-term planning and growth potential.

 Also, point out any competitive advantage you have.
 Maybe it's a proprietary product, lower price point, faster delivery, or niche market.
 Lenders want to know why customers will choose you over the competition.